Surface Similarity Parameter: A New Machine Learning Loss Metric for Oscillatory Spatio-Temporal Data: Methods

-As the loss function shapes the gradients seen by the machine learning optimizer, the training behavior, such as convergence speed, is directly affected by the choice of the loss function.
-Steep gradients are generally beneficial for fast convergence, but also flat gradient surfaces can allow the optimizer to take larger steps and thereby help the training process.
 Focusing at the predicted model output and the ground truth for long sequential data, a loss function is all about a condensation of many pieces of information into a scalar and abstract deviation quantity.
-In simple words, the loss function tells \textit{how similar and how dissimilar can two sequences be?} The former case is trivial to answer by almost any Euclidean distance metric.
-The latter, however, is nontrivial: what is the most \textit{dissimilar} signal $y(t)$ to a given non-zero signal $x(t)$?
+In simple words, the loss function tells \emph{how similar and how dissimilar can two sequences be?} The former case is trivial to answer by almost any Euclidean distance metric.
+The latter, however, is nontrivial: what is the most \emph{dissimilar} signal $y(t)$ to a given non-zero signal $x(t)$?
 Euclidean metrics would answer that question by increasing the amplitudes of $y(t)$ towards infinity.
 Alternatively, one could state that $y(t) = -x(t)$ is the most dissimilar signal to $x(t)$, and what about $y(t)=0$?
 Looking at Euclidean distance metrics, we can observe that they are un-bounded, and hence over-sensitive to amplitude errors and under-sensitive to phase or frequency errors if we consider signals composed of harmonics.
 On the contrary, the SSP is a bounded quantity, which is most conveniently shown by calculating the SSP for amplitude scaling signals, i.e. $\mathbf{y}_1$ and $\mathbf{y}_2 = \kappa\cdot\mathbf{y}_1,\;\kappa\in\mathbb{R}$.
-For this case, Eq.~\eqref{eq:ssp} can be simplified to the $C_0$ continuous function
+For this case, Eq.~\eqref{eq:ssp} can be simplified to the $C_0$ continuous function \begin{linenomath*}

-i.e. we observe saturation behavior $\mathrm{SSP}=1$ for $\kappa\in\mathbb{R}_0^-$, meaning that there is a bound to the dissimilarity of two signals when measured in SSP.
-This behavior will flatten the error functional in any considerable distance from a (local) minimum.